A confidential space to explore the thoughts, feelings and challenges in your life.

 I specialise in counselling individuals, couples and families using an integration of psychodynamic, systemic and narrative therapy.

 Initially I invite you to have a short telephone conversation to outline how you hope counselling will help, the problems or issues you are experiencing.
 We can then talk about how we might work together.
 It is important that you feel comfortable with my style of counselling and that I am able to offer the help you are looking for.
 If you want to proceed we book a first appointment: to meet in person or online.
 I then routinely ask people to take a day or so to decide if they want to book further sessions.
 You are welcome to come alone or with a partner or friend.
 If the focus for counselling is a couple relationship it is helpful if you both meet me at the first appointment although if you decide to continue with counselling I routinely invite each of you to meet and talk with me on your own, at least once.
 Many couples prefer to mix joint sessions with individual appointments to enable them to explore how they want to improve or change their relationship.

 I appreciate it can be difficult to talk to a stranger at first and I will try to put you at ease.
 Any questions you may have can be answered on the phone before your first appointment.
-Once we start working together I offer appointment flexibility.
+Once we start working together I offer appointment flexibility, with if you choose potentially a mix of zoom and person to person sessions .
 You are not tied to a fixed day or time, I understand childcare, work or finances can restrict appointments.
 Please let me know if you have particular difficulties.
 Please click here for more information about sessions and fees.

 My Background & Experience